World Bank Group: Investments

 The World Bank Group has also been criticized for investing in projects with human rights issues.

 The Compliance Advisor/Ombudsman (CAO) criticized a loan the bank made to the palm oil company Dinant after the 2009 Honduran coup d'état.
 There have been numerous killings of Campesinos in the region where Dinant was operating.

 Other controversial investments include loans to the Chixoy Hydroelectric Dam in Guatemala while it was under military dictatorship, and to Goldcorp (then Glamis Gold) for the construction of the Marlin Mine.

 In 2019, the Congressional-Executive Commission on China questioned the World Bank about a loan in Xinjiang, China, that was used to buy high-end security gear, including surveillance equipment.
 The bank launched an internal investigation in response to the allegation.
 In August 2020, U.S. lawmakers questioned the continued disbursement of the loan.

-People

-Presidents

-The president of the bank is the president of the entire World Bank Group.
-The president is responsible for chairing meetings of the boards of directors and for overall management of the bank.

-Traditionally, based on a tacit understanding between the United States and Europe, the president of the World Bank has been selected from candidates nominated by the United States, the largest shareholder in the bank.
-The World Bank tends to lend more readily to countries that are friendly with the United States, not because of direct U.S. influence but because of the employees of the World Bank.
-The nominee is subject to confirmation by the board of executive directors to serve a five-year, renewable term.
-While most World Bank presidents have had banking experience, some have not.

-On 23 March 2012, U.S. president Barack Obama announced that the United States would nominate Jim Yong Kim as the next president of the bank.
-Jim Yong Kim was elected on 27 April 2012 and reelected to a second five-year term in 2017.
-He announced his resignation effective 1 February 2019 and was replaced on an interim basis by now-former World Bank CEO Kristalina Georgieva, then by David Malpass on 9 April 2019.
-Malpass faced criticism in 2023 as he had "sparked outcry by appearing to question the role of humans in climate change".

-In 2023, a new president was appointed: Ajay Banga.
-His term began on 2 June 2023.
-He was supported by the American president Joe Biden partly because he supports climate action.
-He is also expected to help low-income countries deal with debts.
-He is the first Indian American to lead the bank.